azhou4/ps70/week2.md

 ![Pentagon Design](assets/pentagon.png)

 After our design was complete, I moved to the next step of modeling kit items in Fusion 360 to create an assembly.
 I chose two battery-related objects.
 One is the red acellories portable battery and the other is a standard AA battery.
 There's probably a way to add colors in Fusion 360 but I didn't figure that out for this week.
 I also wasn't sure how to create the little wristband that the portable battery comes with.
 Without further ado...here is the finished assembly.
+At first, I thought my caliper was broken because it wasn't turning on -- then I realized I never put in the battery it came with!

 ![Assembly of Batteries](assets/assembly.png)